giantswarm/cert-operator/README.md

 # cert-operator

-Cert Operator creates/configure/manages certificates for Kubernetes clusters running on Giantnetes.
+Cert Operator creates, configures, and manages certificates for Kubernetes clusters running on the Giant Swarm platform.

 ## Prerequisites